 Since then I have noticed that more and more French people in fact speak even a little bit of English (as well as other languages).
 It’s all that EU togetherness and social media sharing, not to mention pop music, I am sure.

 Where we live, in a small village, we have people wanting to practise with us whenever possible, whatever their level.
 However, that is not to say our conversations don’t at least start in French, and then when an opportunity opens itself they insert a word or phrase they know to assist the understanding or to simply take a chance at speaking an English word.

 The French do love their food, quality over quantity as a general rule here.
 However, they also offset this love of food, and the preparation that goes into it, with fast food.
 Goodness, do they love their fast foods!
 They are the second largest consumers of McDonalds after the Americans.
 Vraiment.
 Truly.

 Similar to any other country, there are differences between city life and country life.
 One is, dare I say, more refined or rigid, the latter more relaxed.
 But whichever one believes, what we have discovered is the French friendliness and willing to assist.
 A truly wonderful discovery.

 The French like their privacy to the extent that almost all homes are enclosed with a fence and have a gated drive.
-You arrange to meet, even if only a quick text minutes before, not just turn up as a general rule.
+In France, you arrange to meet, even if only a quick text minutes before, rather than simply turn up as a general rule.

 However, when out and about, their curiosity knows no bounds.
 We really noticed it first when driving anywhere as everyone stared as we drove past.
 At first it made us paranoid that something was wrong with the car, or that maybe they could tell we were foreigners in their land, and then we learned to just ignore and in fact sometimes give ourselves the freedom to stare at what makes us curious.
 Oo la la, we are starting to go native.